 2.7 Code of Conduct (Article 40, 41)

 Our infrastructure/hosting is ISO 27001, ISO 9001, PCI-DSS, NEN 7510, and ISAE 3402 certified.

 2.9 Transfers of personal data (Article 44, 45)

 Crobox’s headquarters is in Amsterdam, the Netherlands.
-We are registered under the Dutch Law and are not considered - nor made part of - an international organization.
-Therefore, we don’t apply to the regulations discussed in Chapter V.
+We’re registered under Dutch Law and are not considered - nor part of - an international organization.
+Therefore, we don’t apply to the regulations discussed in Chapter V of the GDPR documentation.

 Crobox ensures that its processing of data is carried out exclusively within a Member State of the European Union (EU) or within a Member State of the European Economic Area (EEA).
 Each and every Transfer of Data to a State which is not a Member State of either the EU or the EEA requires the prior agreement of the Client and shall only occur if the specific Conditions of Article 44 et seq.
 GDPR have been fulfilled.

 Chapter V of the GDPR clearly states that when international organizations are involved, the regulations of Chapter V apply.
 In order to comply to these regulations, Crobox requires a waiver (embedded in the Service Agreement Template) ensuring that the Client - only when considered an international organization - ensures adequate levels of (data) protection (Article 45).

 Crobox has installed numerous technical and organizational measures to ensure an appropriate level of (data) protection.
 These measures include: